 On a platform page, expand Deployment Rules and then configure the following settings.
 The Base tab appears by default.

-- In the lists, click options to determine when the policy should be deployed.
+- In the lists, click options to specify the deployment conditions.
 You can choose to deploy the policy when all conditions are met or when any conditions are met.
 The default option is All.

 - Click New Rule to define the conditions.